felixludos/omni-ply/README.md

 # omni-ply

-> Build yourself a clever prototype for great good.
+> Before your code complexity multiplies, use omniply.

-Tools and structures for better research code.
+Tools and structures for stellar research code without compromises.

 This project is currently under development - lots of cool things coming soon.